bauman/bsonsearch/README.md

 raw bson file containing 7GB of metadata from the enron data set

-This ammounts to nothing more than a full table scan through a single mongod but can be multiplexed across multiple bson files with multiple processes using tools like xargs
+This amounts to nothing more than a full table scan through a single mongod but can be multiplexed across multiple bson files with multiple processes using tools like xargs

 ``` python